 German Cinema in the Crossroads

-to discover German cinema through a curated selection of films.
+events we seek to bring together cinephiles, German speakers, and the uninitiated alike to discover German cinema through our curated selection of films.
 Each film will be shown with English subtitles and there will be an opportunity for discussion following each screening.

-is part of the project Wunderbar: A Celebration of German Film
+film series, an extension of the Wunderbar: A Celebration of German Film

 to A Coffee in Berlin